 The men outside of the clubs were really pushy trying to get us into the clubs as well.

-We were hoping to get some food in Tijuana but a couple miles walking around was all we needed.
+We were hoping to get some food in Tijuana but a couple of miles walking around was all we needed.
 I left Tijuana feeling bad for the people that have harsh lives there.
 It was a really short trip that makes you think about how good you might have it back home.